ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### Abstract:
-This document describes the minimal set of business and technical prerequisites, functional and non-functional requirements, together with a reference architecture that when implemented ensures that two or more systems of record can synchronize their system state over a Consensus Controlled State Machine (CCSM) network with little or no trust assumptions.
+This document describes the minimal set of business and technical prerequisites, functional and non-functional requirements, together with a reference architecture that when implemented ensures that two or more Systems of Record can synchronize their system state over a Consensus Controlled State Machine (CCSM) network with little or no trust assumptions.

 #### Status:
 This document is under active development and implementers are advised against implementing the specification unless they are directly involved with the Baseline TC team.